popolin522/Zmesh/README.md

 ### what is polymer-grafted system and why do we care?
 Polymer-grafted nanoparticle is an interesting system to study because they combine the mechanical properties / high processeibility of polymers and unique functionalities provided by nanoparticles.
 ### other assumptions made in this code
-I assume each rigid body contains an even number of atoms, and that the atom ID pattern is consistent across all rigid bodies (i.e., the IDs of surface atoms were not randomized for different nanoparticles.
+I assume each rigid body contains an even number of atoms, the interparticle distance between nearest constituent atoms is smaller than 1.5$\sigma$ (b.c.s of FENE bonds), and that the atom ID pattern is consistent across all rigid bodies (i.e., the IDs of surface atoms were not randomized for different nanoparticles.
 I mean, who does that?)